 Bite-size video lessons | Practice tests with explanation | GED Skill Builders

-A GED diploma is the same as a high school diploma.
+A GED diploma has the same value as a high school diploma.
 When you achieve College-Ready scores, it shows you’re ready for college programs and sets you up for a successful career.

 Many GED students start at community colleges because it’s a fast, convenient way to get a good education and start a career.